-The CY7C1248KV18, and CY7C1250KV18 are synchronous pipelined burst SRAMs equipped with a DDR interface, which operates with a read latency of two cycles when DOFF pin is tied HIGH.
-When DOFF pin is set LOW or connected to $V{SS}$ the device behaves in DDR I mode with a read latency of one clock cycle.
+The CY7C2670KV18 is synchronous pipelined Burst SRAM equipped with a DDR interface, which operates with a read latency of two and half cycles when DOFF pin is tied high.
+When DOFF pin is set low or connected to VSS the device behaves in DDR I mode with a read latency of one clock cycle.